cleentfaar/simplr/README.md

 ## Welcome to Simplr!

-This document will contain information on how to download, install, and start using Simplr Please hang on tight while fundamental ideas are still being worked out, thank you!
+This document will contain information on how to download, install, and start using Simplr.
+Please hang on tight while fundamental ideas are still being worked out, thank you!